juli-amezquita/juli-amezquita/README.md

 # Hey there!👋

+I'm Juliana, and I'm passionate about blending technology and human resources!
+With a strong background in HR and a burning passion for technology, I bring a unique perspective to the table.
+Currently, I'm excelling as a Recruitment Manager at Optimal Hunters, where I leverage my HR expertise to ensure our clients attract the best and brightest talent.

-✨ Hey there, I'm Juliana and I'm all about HR Data Analytics!
-For the past few years, I've been diving headfirst into the world of Python programming and Machine Learning, and I've gotta say, I'm hooked.
-I'm all about using data to drive positive change in HR, and I get seriously jazzed when I see the impact it can have on people's lives.
+But here's the exciting part—I'm not your typical HR professional.
+Over the past few years, I've immersed myself in the world of technology, particularly Python Programming and Machine Learning.
+It's safe to say I'm hooked!
+I believe that the strategic use of data can revolutionize HR and create positive change in people's lives.

-Right now, I'm working as a Recruitment Manager at [Optimal Hunters](http://www.optimalhunters.com/), where I'm making sure the company is bringing on the best and brightest.
-However, I'm always on the hunt for new opportunities where I can combine my tech skills with my love for HR.
-I'm a total tech nerd and innovation junkie, and I'm always looking for ways to use Data Science to make the world (or at least the workplace) a better place.
-So if you're looking for someone who's passionate about HR, tech-savvy, and always down for a new challenge, I'm your person!
+I'm always on the lookout for opportunities that allow me to marry my tech skills with my love for HR.
+My passion for Data Science and cutting-edge technology keeps me constantly in search of ways to use them to make the workplace, and perhaps the world, a better place.

+So, if you're looking for someone who is passionate about both HR and technology, who can bring a fresh perspective to the table, and who is always ready for new challenges, look no further—I'm your person!

 # 🎓 Education
 BSc. in Economics | BSc. in Marketing | MSc. in Visual Analytics and Big Data | Specialist in Big Data and Artificial Intelligence | Specialist in Human Resources Management